The Big Picture…

 One thing is for sure: we can’t continue with all the waste we generate in the linear economy.
 Firstly, it’s not environmentally friendly.
 Let’s just take the following, quite astonishing, fact:

 We need to find an alternative to the linear economy.
-An approach where we:
+An approach where, the Ellen MacArthur Foundation lists, we:

 - Maintain / Prolonging & Sharing